VeloclubMammut/murgash/content/info.en.md

 ### Race rules:
 *The race adheres to the rules of the UCI (Union Cycliste Internationale).*

-Each participant MUST:
+##### Each participant MUST:
  - wear a helmet and protective gloves
- - if under 18 years of age - submit a consent form signed by a parent/guardian
+ - if under 18 years of age, submit a consent form signed by a parent/guardian
  - participate with a
  - comply with road traffic regulations
  - comply with instructions given by the race commissaires